 Swagbucks offers multiple ways to earn (10+ ways).
 It has a user-friendly interface and is operated by a legitimate company.

-Lastly, payouts are processed quickly and you won’t have to wait for weeks to enjoy the fruit of your labor.
+Lastly, payouts are processed quickly, and you won’t have to wait for weeks to enjoy the fruit of your labour.

 Cons of Swagbucks

 - Customer service support can be a bit slow.

 - Depending on your profile, you may not qualify for some surveys.

 - Accounts are sometimes deactivated without prior warning.